avaneev/prvhash/README.md

 pre-compressed, maximal-entropy, data.
 To cope with the cases of sparse entropy, PRVHASH ends the hashing of the message with the trail of `bitwise NOT` version of the final byte, as a pseudo-entropy injection.
-In author's opinion, this hash function is almost definitely [irreversible](https://en.wikipedia.org/wiki/One-way_function) as it does not use fixed prime numbers, has non-linearities (loss of state information) induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy without permutations of any sort.
-The very first `Seed *= lcg` instruction is highly irreversible:
+In author's opinion, this hash function is provably [irreversible](https://en.wikipedia.org/wiki/One-way_function) as it does not use fixed prime numbers, has non-linearities (loss of state information) induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy without permutations of any sort.
+The very first `Seed *= lcg` instruction is almost irreversible:
 `Seed /= lcg` cannot be used for inversion since `Seed` is truncated, and `lcg` is usually not a prime number (probabilistically, `lcg` may be a prime in 2.2% of rounds).